oracle-livelabs/apex/crm-app/4-heat-map/heat-map.md

 ## Introduction

-In this lab, you learn to create an OPPTY HEAT MAP to view opportunity data on a map.
+In this lab, you will gain knowledge on how to generate an OPPTY HEAT MAP, which allows you to view opportunity data represented on a map.

-Heat Maps are used to visualize the point density.
-The more points that are clustered together, the more intense the color becomes.
-Use this option to visualize the spatial distribution of population or incidents.
+Heat Maps are graphical tools employed to visualize point density.
+As more points are grouped closely together, the color intensity increases, providing a clear representation of spatial distribution in terms of population or incidents.
+This option is particularly useful for understanding the concentration of opportunities in specific geographical areas.

 Estimated Time: 5 minutes